“It’s not the will to win that matters – everyone has that. It’s the will to prepare to win that matters.” Paul “Bear” Bryant

-Before law school, JT played varsity soccer at the University of the South, then earned a master’s degree in journalism from the University of Colorado in Boulder (1997), where he also became an avid back-country skier and worked for a Crested Butte company making handmade-aspen wood furniture.
-From there, he accepted a position with CNN in its Denver bureau covering the Timothy McVeigh Oklahoma City bombing trial.
-JT then went to work for another Time-Warner company, Southern Progress Corporation, as an assistant editor for Coastal Living magazine, based in his hometown of Birmingham.
+I apply this simple mantra in my personal life too.
+Before law school, I played varsity soccer at the University of the South, where I was a member of the Order of the Gownsmen, an academic honor society.
+I then earned a master’s degree in journalism from the University of Colorado in Boulder (1997), where I also became an avid back-country skier and worked for a Crested Butte company making handmade-aspen wood furniture.
+From there, I accepted a position with CNN in its Denver bureau covering the Timothy McVeigh Oklahoma City bombing trial.
+I then went to work for another Time-Warner company, Southern Progress Corporation, as an assistant editor for Coastal Living magazine, based in Birmingham.

 At Cumberland School of Law, I was a staff writer for the Cumberland Law Review, on the Dean's List, recipient of the "Best Brief Award," and participant in various moot court and trial advocacy programs.
 Since starting at Lightfoot in 2002, my practice has focused in the areas of product liability, defense of medical professionals and attorneys, premises liability, personal injury, insurance (claims handling and sales practices), and general business litigation.
 I was selected as a rising star in the 2010 edition of Alabama Super Lawyers for my medical malpractice work and I am a member of and involved in the Business Council of Alabama.

 But above all of my modest work and personal achievements, my greatest pride is my wonderful family.
 My wife, Garner, is a successful real estate agent.
 We are the proud parents of two young children, Whatley (11) and Liza (8).
 Without their support, I would not be where I am today.